The Mobility Bus is currently unavailable due to essential maintenance. The Castle Train may be used free of charge to visitors requiring assistance.

 Castle View Restaurant has easy access via the Courtyard.
 Inside, there is a small staircase down to the bar.

-Fully accessible toilets for wheelchair users can be found throughout the grounds, at the main entrance, next to the Castle Shop, on Stable Hill and near the Knight's Realm Playground.
+Fully accessible toilets for wheelchair users can be found throughout the grounds, at the main entrance, next to the Castle Shop, on Stable Hill and near the Knight's Stronghold Playground.
 The Fairfax Restaurant toilets are now also accessible by wheelchair users.

 The car park has hard standing spaces reserved for visitors with disabilities.
 The maximum distance from the car park to the fully accessible mobility service is approximately 100 metres.